-- Unified Sport Consists of two kinds of Athletes: - o Special Olympics Athlete an athlete with an intellectual disability. - o Unified Sports Partner an athlete without an intellectual disability. - Forced line changes (substitutions are required to ensure equal play time for all). - In the recreational competition stream: Unified Partners are not intended to score points in this category but are expected to impact the game in other ways (passing and rebounding). - In the competitive competition stream, Unified Partners are intended to score points, impact the game in a meaningful way and compete in this category.
-This includes passing, blocking, stealing, rebounding, and shooting.
+- Unified Sport Consists of two kinds of Athletes: - o Special Olympics Athlete an athlete with an intellectual disability. - o Unified Sports Partner an athlete without an intellectual disability. - Forced line changes (substitutions are required to ensure equal play time for all). - Unified Partners are intended to score points, impact the game in a meaningful way and compete in this category.
+This includes passing, rebounding, shooting/scoring and defence.
+Unified partners should be tasked with defending the opposing unified partner.
 Note: Unified athletes are not permitted to take over games but are expected to contribute to winning.